konnov/protocols-made-fun/_posts/2024-06-19-solarkraft-part3.md

 _Solarkraft has been developed in collaboration by [Igor Konnov][], [Jure Kukovec][], [Andrey Kuprianov][] and [Thomas Pani][]._

 If you’ve read the previous posts, and are keen to start using Solarkraft, you’ve come to the right place.
 In this post, we’ll give you a detailed overview of the various features of Solarkraft, and explain how to use each one, step-by-step.
 We’ve recorded a short video demonstrating every command, which you can follow along as we give more details:

+### A two-minute demo

 {% include youtube.html id="bRrjsHjMEOk" %}

+<br></br>

+### A ten-minute tutorial

 If you prefer a longer voiced tutorial, you can find it here:

+<br></br>

 {% include youtube.html id="E99TNzTHLXI" %}